 For undergraduate students completing their degree in the academic year 2023/24 and progressing to enrol on a postgraduate degree (taught or research) in the 2024/25 academic year, Kingston University is offering its graduates (home, EU and international) a scholarship entitling them to a 15% reduction to the tuition fees for their postgraduate programme.

-Students will be eligible, if at the time of applying, they have attained a qualifying bachelor's degree in 2019/20 which has been awarded by Kingston University – or St. George's University of London as part of a programme undertaken within the Joint Faculty of Health, Social Care and Education – and they meet the entry criteria for the postgraduate course* at Kingston University commencing in the academic year 2020/21.
+Students will be eligible if, at the time of applying, they have attained a qualifying bachelors degree in 2023/24 which has been awarded by Kingston University and they meet the entry criteria for the postgraduate course* at Kingston University commencing in the academic year 2024/25.

-Students who have completed a Kingston University degree at a partner institution will qualify for the discount provided the degree awarded was a Kingston University bachelor's degree and was completed in 2019/20.
+Students who have completed a Kingston University degree at a partner institution will qualify for the discount provided the degree awarded was a Kingston University bachelors degree and was completed in 2023/24.